Zymbit-Docs/docs/content/bootware/getting-started/_index.md

 ?
 Enter size of data partition in MB ›  1024
 ```

-For `Configure update endpoint`, choose you USB stick that holds your zi file.
-The default of `/dev/sda1` most likely will be appropriate.
+For `Configure update endpoint`, choose the block device that holds your zi image file.

 ```
        Using update endpoint '/dev/sda1'